Illumio Edge Architecture Overview

 Cloud-Delivered Policy Compute Engine

-Illumio Edge's Policy Compute Engine (PCE) uses endpoint visibility and telemetry as the basis for building the perfect whitelist policy.
+Illumio Edge's Policy Compute Engine (PCE) uses endpoint visibility and telemetry as the basis for building the perfect allowlist policy.
 Once created, the PCE sends these policies back to the endpoint VEN that programs the Windows-based firewall with the right policy.
-The policy only allows specific, whitelisted inbound connections, dramatically reducing the risk of malware and ransomware spreading from machine to machine.
+The policy only allows specific, allowlisted inbound connections, dramatically reducing the risk of malware and ransomware spreading from machine to machine.

 As a cloud offering, the PCE is hosted and managed by Illumio, with its intelligence and policy orchestration occurring in the cloud.
 This means there’s no management or operational expenses for your team.